Sboncio/test/README.md

 Open a browser:

 1. Navigate to https://github.com
 2. Enter a unique username, your email address and a memorable password.
+(You'll need these to sign in with Github Desktop)
 3. Verify that you're not a robot
 4. Click "Create Account"
 5. Your Github account setup is now complete.